yashhkheni/YashsBookStore1/YashsBookStore/README.txt

 20th april 2023
 >2:01PM
 >Today the final part of the project where just minor changes will occur like the cart option and other.

+2:12PM
+>Okay, now changes have been made in product.js